 - a.
 Credit risk: LAMP is rated AAAm by Standard & Poor's. - b.
 Custodial credit risk: LAMP participants' investments in the pool are evidenced by shares of the pool.
 Investments in pools should be disclosed, but not categorized because they are not evidenced by securities that exist in physical or book-entry form.
 The public entity's investment is with the pool, not the securities that make up the pool; therefore, no disclosure is required. - c.
 Concentration of credit risk: Pooled investments are excluded from the 5 percent disclosure requirement. - d.
 Interest rate risk: LAMP is designed to be highly liquid to give its participants immediate access to their account balances.
 LAMP prepares its own interest rate risk disclosure using the weighted average maturity (WAM) method.
 The WAM of LAMP assets is restricted to not more than 90 days, and consists of no securities with a maturity in excess of 397 days or 762 days for U.S. Government floating/variable rate investments.
-The WAM for LAMP's total investments is 100 days as of June 30, 2021. - e.
+The WAM for LAMP's total investments is 56 days as of June 30, 2023. - e.
 Foreign currency risk: Not applicable.

 The investments in LAMP are stated at fair value.
 The fair value is determined on a weekly basis by LAMP and the value of the position in the external investment pool is the same as the net position value of the pool shares.
+LAMP, Inc. is subject to regulatory oversight of the state treasurer and the board of directors.
+LAMP is not registered with the SEC as an investment company.